aakhmethaliiev/ITDVN/DynamicEnRuDictionary/DynamicEnRuDictionary/Readme.txt

-﻿- Create En-Ru dictionare using dynamic and anonym types.
+﻿+ Create En-Ru dictionary using dynamic and anonym types.